Burhans V. Yale: A New Wave in Title IX Cases

 Burhans v.
 Yale represents a new wave of significant Title IX cases.
 In recent years, many administrators and victims’ advocates have faced retaliation for trying to protect their students and ensure that their schools comply with Title IX — in other words, for trying to do their jobs.
 Burhans’ case highlights the crucial role that campus administrators play in preventing campus sexual assault and the importance of supporting administrators of conscience.

 AAUW Members and Supporters Make It Possible

-The AAUW Legal Advocacy Fund has been crucial to the success of many gender discrimination cases during its 33-year history.
+The AAUW Legal Advocacy Fund has been crucial to the success of many gender discrimination cases since 1981.
 The case support program provides financial and organizational backing for plaintiffs who are challenging gender discrimination in education and the workplace.
 The funds come directly from the generous contributions of AAUW members.